LoginRadius/engineering-portal/content/blog/what-is-the-new-golang-1.15/index.md

 ---
-title: "What is the New in the golang 1.15"
+title: "What is the New in the go 1.15"
 date: "2020-09-07"
 coverImage: "index.png"
 author: "Vijay Singh Shekhawat"